- About Us

 available to help students successfully navigate their employment experience.
 All available

-on-campus student positions can be found through the Eagle Careers website.
+on-campus student positions can be found through the Handshake website.
 In addition, at the

 beginning of each semester, the Career Center hosts a part-time job fair featuring on- and